bigalnz/test_fft/README.md

 # kiwitracker

-A project to log to standard console the BPM of a Chick Timer (CT) for Kiwi.
+A volunteer/non-profit philanthropic project to log to standard console the BPM of a Chick Timer (CT) for Kiwi.

 ## Background modes of transmitter